data-apis/data-apis.github.io/content/blog/array_api_v2025_release.md

 weight = 30
 +++

-We're pleased to announce the 2025 revision of the Array API standard.
+We're pleased to announce the 2025 revision of the array API standard.

-Since its initial release in 2021, the Array API standard has aimed to reduce fragmentation across array libraries by defining a common, minimal interface for multidimensional array operations.
+Since its initial release in 2021, the array API standard has aimed to reduce fragmentation across array libraries by defining a common, minimal interface for multidimensional array operations.
 Over the past several years, the standard has matured alongside its ecosystem, with increasing adoption across